Joaquín de San Martín: Early life

-Joaquín de San Martín was a lieutenant of dragoons in Yoro and an official in the governments of Tegucigalpa and Nacaome.
-In 1819 he moved permanently to El Salvador, with his wife Joaquina Fugón.
-He was elected deputy from Tejutla and Chalatenango, where he held extensive rural properties, in 1824.
+San Martín was born in Comayagua, Honduras, in 1770.
+He began his career as a lieutenant of dragoons in Yoro and served in administrative posts in Tegucigalpa and Nacaome.
+In 1819, he moved permanently to El Salvador with his wife, Joaquina Fugón.
+By 1824, he was established as a prominent landowner in the Chalatenango region and was elected as a deputy for Tejutla and Chalatenango.